-The most important project activities in 2010-11 were the ERP workshops “Think Tanks and Foundations in the Transatlantic World – Past, Present and Future,” held at the HCA December 3-4, 2010; “Energy Policy and Energy Security – Transatlantic Perspectives,” held at the HCA May 27-28, 2011, and “Zeitenwende 9/11 Eine transatlantische Bilanz zehn Jahre danach,” held at the HCA September 9-11, 2011.
-This project is funded by the Transatlantic Program of the Federal Republic of Germany with funds from the European Recovery Program (ERP) of the Federal Ministry of Economics and Technology and the Global Networks Program of Heidelberg University.
+The most important project activity in 2012-2013 was the ERP workshop “Lessons from the North Atlantic Financial and Economic Crisis,” held at the HCA from December 13 to 15.
+The overall project, organized around a series of workshops, is funded by the Transatlantic Program of the Federal Republic of Germany with funds from the European Recovery Program (ERP) of the Federal Ministry of Economics and Technology and the Global Networks Program of Heidelberg University.

 Research Project: "The Nuclear Crisis: Cold War Cultures and the Politics of Peace and Security, 1975-1990"

-This research project also encompasses a digital archive, which will gather and preserve materials on this important chapter of contemporary history.
-It will make these materials available free of charge to scholars and teachers.
-It will also foster an ever-growing community of scholars, teachers, and students who are engaged in teaching and learning about the nuclear crisis of the 1970s and 1980s.
+The accompanying digital archive has three main goals: First, it gathers and preserves materials on this important chapter of transatlantic and European history.
+Second, it makes these materials available worldwide and free of charge to scholars and teachers.
+Third, it fosters the growth of a community of scholars, teachers, and students engaged in teaching and learning about the nuclear crisis of the 1980s.

 - Global Dimensions of Racism in the Modern World

 - Black Diaspora and Germany across the Centuries (2009-)

 - Maria Höhn and Martin Klimke, A Breath of Freedom: The Civil Rights Struggle, African American GIs, and Germany New York: Palgrave Macmillan, October 2010)

 - Martin Klimke, The Other Alliance: Student Protest in West Germany and the United States in the Global Sixties (Princeton: Princeton UP, 2010).